-The indicative estimated annual enrolment for the BTCM in 2022 is 35 students, with SITCM students generally being of diverse ages, ethnicities and academic backgrounds.
+The indicative estimated annual enrolment for the BTCM in 2024 is 54 students (based on 2022 enrolments), with SITCM students generally being of diverse ages, ethnicities and academic backgrounds.

 Course Overview

 The Bachelor of Traditional Chinese Medicine consists of six subject areas that are described below.